kraifpatrik/yyc-overwrite/README.md

 **Requires [Python 3](https://www.python.org/downloads/)**

 ## How to use
+1. Open your GameMaker Studio 2 project.
-1. Remove all `gml_pragma("forceinline")` from your project, it causes automatical overwriting of all C++ files, disabling their modification!
+2. Remove all `gml_pragma("forceinline")` from your project, it causes automatical overwriting of all C++ files, disabling their modification!
-2. Open your GameMaker Studio 2 project and run it using YYC.
+3. Run the project using YYC.
-3. Near the top of the Output console you will se a line like `"C:\ProgramData/GameMakerStudio2/Cache/runtimes\runtime-2.2.2.326/bin/Igor.exe"  -j=12 -options="C:\Users\kraif\AppData\Local\GameMakerStudio2\GMS2TEMP\build.bff"  -- Windows Run`.
+4. Near the top of the Output console you will se a line like `"C:\ProgramData/GameMakerStudio2/Cache/runtimes\runtime-2.2.2.326/bin/Igor.exe"  -j=12 -options="C:\Users\kraif\AppData\Local\GameMakerStudio2\GMS2TEMP\build.bff"  -- Windows Run`.
 The options path is required by the tool.
-4. Run the tool using `python yyc-overwite.py`
+5. Run the tool using `python yyc-overwite.py`
-5. It will ask for the path to the build.bff file.
+6. It will ask for the path to the build.bff file.
 You can just press enter to leave the default value.
-6. The tool now prints some info about the project, including "Target directory", which is the YYC cache directory where you can find the original C++ files.
+7. The tool now prints some info about the project, including "Target directory", which is the YYC cache directory where you can find the original C++ files.
-7. In GM, you can now write code that will be used to modify the generated functions - see examples.
+8. In GM, you can now write code that will be used to modify the generated functions - see examples.
-8. Run the tool again using the same command as in `3.`, it will now modify the C++ files.
+9. Run the tool again using the same command as in `3.`, it will now modify the C++ files.

 **The tool currently automatically removes all `YY_STACKTRACE_LINE`s from all files!
 This increases performance, but it also means that GameMaker won't tell you correct lines in error messages if an error occurs!**